Number of middle-aged renters doubles

 Data analysed for and by BBC News shows:

-- The proportion of 35 to 54-year-olds who live as private tenants has nearly doubled in 10 years since 2006-07
+- The proportion of 35 to 54-year-olds who live as private tenants has nearly doubled in 10 years since 2006-07, according to the Family Resources Survey by the Department for Work and Pensions

 - Renting among all age groups is now more likely to be from a private landlord than from a council or housing association

-- A particular rise in renting among 45 to 50-year-olds, sometimes as a result of death, debt or divorce
+- A particular rise in renting among 45 to 50-year-olds, sometimes as a result of death, debt or divorce, analysis for the BBC shows

 - Single parents with children who rent are a major concern among debt charities